Best Special Education and Teaching colleges in Georgia 2025

 University of North Georgia offers 1 Special Education and Teaching, General degree programs.
 It's a large, public, four-year university in a faraway town.

-Kennesaw State University offers 3 Special Education and Teaching, General degree programs.
-It's a very large, public, four-year university in a large suburb.
-In 2022, 12 Special Education and Teaching, General students graduated with students earning 10 Master's degrees, and 2 Certificates.
+Georgia Southern University offers 3 Special Education and Teaching, General degree programs.
+It's a very large, public, four-year university in a faraway town.
+In 2023, 8 Special Education and Teaching, General students graduated with students earning 8 Bachelor's degrees.

 Piedmont University